+Reporting suspicious activity that does

+not need immediate response to the

+Anti-Terrorist Hotline.
+Know who the public sector counterterrorism experts are and how to access their information; Centre for the protection of national infrastructure (CPNI) National Counter Terrorism Security Office (NaCTSO) Awareness of current initiatives: Run, hide, tell keeping themselves safe and encouraging members of the public, who will look up to a person wearing a yellow vest, to follow them to a safe place.
+ACT - Action Counter Terrorism SCaN - See, Check and notify The pros and cons of evacuation/invacuation:

+very easily become cons.
+For example, evacuating a building due to fire tries to

+keep people safe but the con can be that people rush out and get injured or stand around outside which could result in accident.
+Conversely, taking people into a building for safety due to a terrorist act on the street can mean that they are all grouped together and could be seen as an easy target for other forms of terrorist activities.

+1.4 Identify the Hot Principles:

+procedures for • Hidden

+dealing with Obviously suspicious Typical

+suspicious items • Typical Four Cs: Confirm, Clear, Communicate and

+Control

-wearing a yellow vest, to follow them to a safe place.
-ACT - Action Counter Terrorism SCaN - See, Check and notify The pros and cons of evacuation/invacuation: In both of these situations, the pros can very easily become cons.
-For example, evacuating a building due to fire tries to keep people safe but the con can be that people rush out and get injured or stand around outside which could result in accident.
-Conversely, taking people into a building for safety due to a terrorist act on the street can mean that they are all grouped together and could be seen as an easy target for other forms of terrorist activities activities.
-1.4 Identify the procedures for dealing with suspicious items Hot Principles: Hidden Obviously suspicious Typical Four Cs: Confirm, Clear, Communicate and Control Safety distance, including: distance v suspicious item size (small items: 100 m - large items or small vehicle: 200 m - large vehicle: 400 m) how to visually represent safety distance (e.g. football field) difficulty involved in setting up a safety distances and not use radio/mobile phone within 15 m 1.5 Identify behaviours Suspicious activity is any observed that could indicate behaviour that could indicate terrorism or suspicious activity terrorism related crime.
-Suspicious activity Hostile reconnaissance is the observing of people, places, vehicles and locations with the intention of gathering information to plan a hostile act.
-Understand examples of what this might look like, including: Individuals taking particular interest in security measures, making unusual requests for information, testing security by breaching restricted areas, loitering, tampering with utilities Individuals carrying out activities inconsistent with the nature of the building or area.
-Individuals with forged, altered or stolen identity documents, documents in different names, with large amounts of cash, inappropriately dressed for season/location; taking photos or making drawings Parked vehicles with people inside, empty parked vehicles left unattended for long period Multiple sightings of same suspicious person, vehicle, or activity Understands actions that can deter or disrupt hostile reconnaissance, including: Ensuring a visible presence of vigilant security staff; frequent patrols but at irregular intervals Maintaining organised search procedures Ensuring emergency exits are secured when not in use to prevent unauthorised entry 1.6 Identify how to respond to suspicious behaviour Use your customer service skills to disrupt potential hostile reconnaissance.
-Understand the importance of showing professional behaviour and visible security as a tool to deter hostile reconnaissance.
-Know where to report suspicious behaviour including: Internal procedure for site Confidential (Anti-Terrorist) Hotline: 0800 789 321 British Transport police (BTP) "See it, Say it, Sorted": text 61016 or call 0800 40 50 40 Non-emergency: 101 ACT online reporting Life threatening emergency or requiring immediate response: 999
+Safety distance, including:

+distance v suspicious item size (small items: 100 m - large items or small vehicle: 200 m - large vehicle: 400 m) how to visually represent safety distance (e.g. football field) difficulty involved in setting up a safety distances and not use radio/mobile phone within 15 m

+1.5 Identify behaviours that could indicate suspicious activity Suspicious activity is any observed behaviour that could indicate terrorism or terrorism related crime.
+Hostile reconnaissance is the observing of people, places, vehicles and locations with the intention of gathering information to plan a hostile act.
+Understand examples of what this might look like, including: Individuals taking particular interest in security measures, making unusual requests for information, testing security by breaching restricted areas, loitering, tampering with utilities Individuals avoiding security staff.
+Individuals carrying out activities inconsistent with the nature of the building or area.
+Individuals with forged, altered or stolen identity documents, documents in different names, with large amounts of cash, inappropriately dressed for season/location; taking photos or making drawings Parked vehicles with people inside, empty parked vehicles left unattended for long period Multiple sightings of same suspicious person, vehicle, or activity Understands actions that can deter or disrupt hostile reconnaissance, including: Ensuring a visible presence of vigilant security staff; frequent patrols but at irregular intervals Maintaining organised search procedures Ensuring emergency exits are secured when not in use to prevent unauthorised entry

+1.6 Identify how to respond to suspicious behaviour -- --

-Principles of Minimising Personal Risks for Security Officers in The Private Security Industry
+Principles of Minimising Personal Risks for Security Officers in The Private Security Industry D/618/6093

+- Level 2

+- Credit 1

+- GLH 2

-Level 2 Credit 1 GLH 2 TQT 3
+- TQT 3

 Learning Outcomes Assessment Criteria Indicative Content

 The learner will The learner can

-1. Know how to minimise 1.1 Identify Employer responsibilities:
+1. Know how to 1.1 Identify Employer responsibilities:

-risk to personal safety at work. • Provision of assignment instruction
+minimise risk to personal safety at work. responsibilities for personal safety at work. personal safety at personal safety at personal safety at personal safety at • • Provision of assignment instruction

-work work.
 Importance of contractor responsibilities

 Risk assessment

 Training needs analysis

 Provision of PPE and other essential equipment

 Application of current employment legislation

 Provision of Health and Safety procedures and policies

 Employee responsibilities:

 Follow assignment instructions

 Identification of training needs

-• Attend appropriate training
+Attend appropriate training

-• Fit and well for work/duties
+$\circ$ Fit and well for work/duties

-1.2 Identify situations that might Use of PPE and other essential equipment
+Use of PPE and other essential equipment

 Follow company HR policies and procedures

-Lone working
+1.2 Identify Lone working

-Interrupting a crime in progress
+situations that Interrupting a crime in progress